abhineet123/MTF/ReadMe.md

     * [Intel TBB](https://www.threadingbuildingblocks.org/) / [OpenMP](http://openmp.org/wp/) should be installed if parallelization is to be enabled.
     * [ViSP](https://visp.inria.fr/) should be installed if its [template tracker module](https://visp.inria.fr/template-tracking/) or [input pipeline](http://visp-doc.inria.fr/doxygen/visp-3.0.0/group__group__io__video.html) is enabled during compilation (see [compile time switches](#compile-time-switches)).
 	    - Note that [version 3.0.0](http://gforge.inria.fr/frs/download.php/latestfile/475/visp-3.0.0.zip)+ is required.
 The Ubuntu apt package is 2.8 and is therefore incompatible.
+	    - ViSP is also needed for interactive operations in the multi threaded versions of the Matlab and Python interfaces as OpenCV window system has an unresolved bug/incompatibility with boost threading library which causes it to hangup or crash the program.
     * [Caffe](http://caffe.berkeleyvision.org/) is needed for some optional modules including FMaps, Regnet and GOTURN if these are enabled during compilation
 	* [Xvision](https://github.com/abhineet123/Xvision2) should be installed if it is enabled during compilation (see [compile time switches](#compile-time-switches)).
 	    - **Not recommended** as Xvision is very difficult to install and configure on modern systems